 Introduction

-The law on redundancy is complex and our guide is designed to provide information about the key provisions.
-If you are an employer considering undertaking or announcing any redundancy dismissals, we recommend that you obtain legal advice - check this website to see what might be available to you.
+The law on redundancy is complex and our guide is designed to provide information about the key points.
+If you are an employer considering undertaking or announcing any redundancies, we recommend that you get legal advice - check this website to see what might be available to you.

 1. Closure of the entire business

-3. A diminishing need for employees to carry out work of a particular kind
+3. A reducing need for employees to carry out work of a particular kind (i.e. fewer employees are required to do a particular job)

-In any of these circumstances, there are well-established obligations for employers and failure to meet them could result in a claim for unfair dismissal being made at an employment tribunal.
+1. There are well-established obligations for employers (including the need for consultations), and failure to meet them could result in a claim for unfair dismissal being made at an Employment Tribunal.

 A redundant employee will not be entitled to redundancy pay unless they have at least 2 years' service.
 There are several categories of employee who are excluded from the right to statutory redundancy pay, such as members of the armed forces or police services.

-The amount of statutory redundancy pay due to an employee is related to age, length of service and weekly pay.
-Employers must provide the employee with a written statement of how the amount has been calculated.
+Qualifying employees must receive at least a minimum statutory amount of redundancy pay.
+The amount due is related to age, length of service and weekly pay.
+You must provide the employee with a written statement of how the amount has been calculated.

-If an employee is eligible for a redundancy payment and has been dismissed by reason of redundancy, they will be entitled, at a minimum, to a statutory redundancy payment from their employer.
 If there is a contract of employment, it may contain a provision for the employee to be paid more than the statutory minimum.
-This is known as an 'enhanced' redundancy payment.
+This is known as an enhanced redundancy payment.

 A redundancy payment is intended to serve as compensation where an employee is dismissed through no fault of their own.
-Employees are entitled to receive the full redundancy payment upon being dismissed, even when they manage to find another job immediately.
-In most cases, the employer will make the redundancy payment without the need for any formal application to an employment tribunal.
-However, where there is a dispute over the right to receive payment or over the correct amount, an application may be made and the employment tribunal will determine these matters.
+The statutory redundancy payment must still be paid even if an employee finds another job immediately.
+Where there's a dispute over the right to receive a payment or over the correct amount, an employee can start a claim at an Employment Tribunal to determine it.

 Our use of cookies